How to Order Your Maryland Driving Record

 Ordering personal MD driving records for each applicant is an effective way for an employer to gain insight into a candidate’s safe-driving ability, so that the company hires the right individual for the job.
-If you are applying for any of the above jobs mentioned, order a copy of your driving record today to verify applicable violations and determine whether you can file a Maryland drivers record expungement request.
+If you are applying for any of the above jobs mentioned, order a copy of your driving record today to verify applicable violations and determine whether you can file a request to get your Maryland drivers record expunged.

 Different Types of Maryland Driving Records

 You can access three different types of driving records from the Maryland Motor Vehicle Administration.
 Learn about these options directly below.